Wondering how to make a webinar on demand (and pondering whether or not you should even do it)?

 With an on demand webinar, you don’t have to do too much more than that—other than just record it.

-An excellent webinar platform should come with the option of recording your live webinar.
+An excellent webinar platform should come with the option to record your live webinar.
 With LiveWebinar, you just need to make sure you click the “Rec” icon as soon as your webinar goes live (or maybe just before).

 How To Edit Your Webinar